anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-inheritance.md

 5. Display the plants in the garden at the end of `main`.

 6. Reflect: why is it beneficial to use inheritance for `Plant` when creating your garden simulation?
 How would it being an interface have changed things?
-We'll discuss as a class, so be ready to share your thoughts.

 ## Submission